 You can’t hop on an earnings call or pick up a connected product these days without hearing something about AI or machine learning.
+Because of the way it is used in digital marketing, there are things like this machine learning course to help you understand them and how they work.
 But as much hype as there is, we are also on the verge of a change in computing that’s as profound as the shift to mobile was a little over a decade ago.
 In the last few years, the results of that shift have started to emerge.

 In 2015, I started writing about how graphics cores—like the ones Nvidia and AMD make —were changing the way companies were training neural networks for machine learning.
 A huge component of the improvements in computer vision, natural language processing, and real-time translation efforts have been due to the impressive parallel processing graphics processors have.